ForceMimic: Force-Centric Imitation Learning with Force-Motion Capture System for Contact-Rich Manipulation: Introduction

 \section{Introduction}

-Humans can take use of force sensing, fine muscle force control to achieve better manipulations, from grasping \cite{graspforce}, lifting \cite{liftforce} to peeling \cite{peelforce}.
+Humans can take use of force sensing, fine muscle force control to achieve better manipulations, from grasping~\cite{graspforce}, lifting~\cite{liftforce} to peeling~\cite{peelforce}.
 The exploitation of force can detect and correct the error brought by vision-based motion planning.
 Inspired by these neuroscience results, we want to explore the utility of force in robot learning.
 However, the force-centric manipulation demonstration data is hard to collect.
 Substantial human videos exist on the Internet, but no interaction force data is recorded.
-Teleoperation \cite{roboturk} is a popular data collection approach, enabling operators remotely to control robot finishing manipulation tasks.
+Teleoperation~\cite{roboturk} is a popular data collection approach, enabling operators remotely to control robot finishing manipulation tasks.
 Particularly, force-feedback teleoperation shows a potential path to the force-centric data collection.
 But it cannot give the operator a natural manipulation experience, harmful to smooth action execution and precise force control.
-Recently, portable handheld devices \cite{umi, dexcap} make in-the-wild learning possible.
+Recently, portable handheld devices~\cite{umi, dexcap} make in-the-wild learning possible.
 They make use of SLAM tracking camera to record human hand or handheld gripper pose trajectory.
 In addition to the removal of real robot, it provides an additional advantage as almost direct interaction between human and objects, which is critical in contact-rich force-centric manipulation.

 On the other hand, robotic imitation learning with force involved is under-explored.
-Imitation policy learning mimics the function of human cerebellum, and it has been found that the central nervous system can predict the force load and even fuse this dynamics information into the inner model of human motor \cite{graspforce}.
+Imitation policy learning mimics the function of human cerebellum, and it has been found that the central nervous system can predict the force load and even fuse this dynamics information into the inner model of human motor~\cite{graspforce}.
 So we wonder whether the introduction of force can help the model learn better and guide the low-level robotic control.